-Of the 13 game species in the Preserve, whitetailed deer, wild turkey, and feral hogs require special management consideration because of their importance to recreational hunters.
+Of the 13 game species in the Preserve, white-tailed deer, wild turkey, and feral hogs require special management consideration because of their importance to recreational hunters.
 The white-tailed deer is the most important game species in the Preserve in addition to being the most common prey item for the Florida panther (NPS 2010a).
-Feral hogs are second to deer in importance as game animals and serve as a secondary food item for the Florida panther (NPS 2010a); however, recent data has shown that feral hogs are likely nearly extirpated from the Preserve.
-Wild turkeys are also taken occasionally as an opportunistic prey resource for the Florida panther and are one of the principal game animals in the area (NPS 2010a).
+Feral hogs are second to deer in importance as game animals and serve as a secondary food item for the Florida panther (NPS 2010a).
+Wild turkeys are also occasionally a prey resource for the Florida panther and are one of the principal game animals in the area (NPS 2010a).

 This section addresses the potential consequences of the proposed actions and alternatives to white-tailed deer, feral hogs, and wild turkey, which are considered together for the purposes of this impact analysis.
 The major game species included as part of this analysis that occur on the Preserve are outlined in "Chapter Three: Affected Environment."
+It is not anticipated that any of the alternatives would have adverse impacts on small game animals or migratory birds in the Preserve; therefore, these were not evaluated as part of the impact analysis.
 The thresholds for evaluating impacts on major game species are defined in Table 4-1, located at the beginning of this chapter.